Guide to creating a survey

 Once published, the RoPO will be converted into a Privacy Notice and will be available on the Service Portal.

-It is to be mentioned that, before its publication, a RoPO must be reviewed by the CERN Office of Data Privacy.
-Should the publication be urgent, you may come back to your DDPC who will be in charge to contact them.
+It is to be mentioned that, before its publication, a RoPO must be reviewed by the Office of Data Privacy.
+Should the publication be urgent, you may get in touch with your Departmental Privacy Coordinator who will be in charge to contact them.

 A few recommendations